hrc-pme/lerobot-koch-actpp/README.md

 >[!TIP]
 We recommend setup your huggingface token to visualize data analysis.
-However, you can skip this by removing `/docker/gpu/token.sh` of `entrypoint` block in `docker/gpu/compose.yml` .
+However, you can skip this by removing`/docker/gpu/token.sh` in  `docker/gpu/compose.yml` `entrypoint` block.

 5. Start the container.

    ```bash
    ./gpu_run.sh void
    ```

+---

 ### ✨ Container Startup Option